petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 then start adding to the pipeline for everything that needs to be created after.

+## Problems CR avoids

+- Do I need to rerun this script?

 ## Premature abstraction and the curse of design

 Keep your project general at first.